 Deal Photography Opportunity #1 – The Boats

-The most obvious start to Deal photography is at the beach.
-There are still several working boats to shoot on the shingle beach together with winding gear and plenty of lobster pots.
+Whilst the luggers that used to cover the beach in Deal, it is still the most obvious place to start.
+There are usually a couple of old boats from the early twentieth century and several working boats to shoot on the shingle beach.
+There is also winding gear and f lobster pots aplenty.
 I have put together a gallery of boat shots, all taken on film – you can view them at my boats of Deal, Kent gallery.

 Photography Opportunity #2 – The Pier